mathan26/notes/Flexbox.md

 ## Wesbos Flexbox Tutorial
 **Introduction to what the flex box**

- - inline-flex: Take the actual space oth
+ - inline-flex: Does not reserved any specific space in normal form.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwODQyOTM1MTcsLTEyMTU5NTkyNzldfQ
-==
+eyJoaXN0b3J5IjpbMTcwMTY1NTI2NiwtMTIxNTk1OTI3OV19
 -->